dblueai/giteapy/docs/RepositoryApi.md

 api_instance = giteapy.RepositoryApi(giteapy.ApiClient(configuration))
 owner = 'owner_example' # str | owner of the repo
 repo = 'repo_example' # str | name of the repo
-archive = 'archive_example' # str | archive to download, consisting of a git reference and archive
+archive = 'archive_example' # str | the git reference for download with attached archive format (e.g. master.zip)

 try:
     # Get an archive of a repository